Korean pop music out to conquer the world

 It may be less invasion and more a small-scale foray, but promoters say there are encouraging signs for K-pop.

-"We can't spend too much money if there is no market for us," said Ronnie Yang, head of CABA Entertainment who is organising the London gig featuring artists from Cube Entertainment.
+"We can't spend too much money if there is no market for us," said Ronnie Yang, head of CABA Entertainment who is organizing the London gig featuring artists from Cube Entertainment.

 "But we feel this is the right stage for developing a new market -- there is demand and it is higher than before."